Addressing nonlinearities in Monte Carlo: Abstract

 \section{Abstract}

-{ The Monte Carlo method is widely used to numerically predict systems behaviour.
-However, its powerful incremental design assumes a strong premise which has severely limited application so far: the estimation process must combine linearly over dimensions.
-Here we show that this premise can be alleviated by projecting nonlinearities on a polynomial basis and increasing the configuration-space dimension.
-Considering phytoplankton growth in light-limited environments, radiative transfer in planetary atmospheres, electromagnetic scattering by particles and concentrated-solar-power-plant productions, we prove the real world usability of this advance on four test-cases that were so far regarded as impracticable by Monte Carlo approaches.
-We also illustrate an outstanding feature of our method when applied to sharp problems with interacting particles: handling rare events is now straightforward.
-Overall, our extension preserves the features that made the method popular: addressing nonlinearities does not compromise on model-refinement nor system complexity and convergence rates remain independent of dimension. }
+{ Monte Carlo is famous for accepting model extensions and model refinements up to infinite dimension.
+However, this powerful incremental design is based on a premise which has severely limited its application so far: a state-variable can only be recursively defined as a function of underlying state-variables if this function is linear.
+Here we show that this premise can be alleviated by projecting nonlinearities onto a polynomial basis and increasing the configuration space dimension.
+Considering phytoplankton growth in light-limited environments, radiative transfer in planetary atmospheres, electromagnetic scattering by particles, and concentrated solar power plant production, we prove the real-world usability of this advance in four test cases which were previously regarded as impracticable using Monte Carlo approaches.
+We also illustrate an outstanding feature of our method when applied to acute problems with interacting particles: handling rare events is now straightforward.
+Overall, our extension preserves the features that made the method popular: addressing nonlinearities does not compromise on model refinement or system complexity, and convergence rates remain independent of dimension.